arminfarshbaf/arminfarshbaf.github.io/_pages/cv.md

 * Master of Science in Water Resources Engineering - From September 2015 to September 2017 Tabriz University – Department of Water Resources Engineering

-  * Thesis Title: Spatio-temporal Disaggregation of Rainfall using Rain-gauge and Radar Derived Data
+  * Thesis Title: Spatio-temporal Disaggregation of Rainfall using Rain-gauge and Radar-Derived Data

 Work experience
 ======
 * Researcher & Data analyst - Knowledge Enterprise Company of LPA, From December 2020 to November 2021
-    * Team Leader in researches titled as:
+    * Team Leader in research titled as:
       * “Investigating the risk of land subsidence of plains in Zanjan and Qazvin provinces on high voltage transmission lines using satellite imagery and spatial information systems and offer corrective solutions” for Zanjan Regional Electric Company.
       * “Methods to remove roots and prevent root intrusion in branch connections of sewage and water pipes” for Water and Sewage Company of Mashhad.
     * Contributor in:
       * “Seismic Vulnerability Assessment (Case Study) and Risk Evaluation of Electrical Substations” for Azerbaijan Regional Electricity Company.
-      * “Investigating the feasibility of reactive powder concrete in manhole cover manufacturing” for Water and Sewage Company of Eastern Azarbaijan
+      * “Investigating the feasibility of reactive powder concrete in manhole cover manufacturing” for the Water and Sewage Company of Eastern Azarbaijan

     * Duties:
       * Identifying suitable techniques for the collection and analysis of data.